 Tecla, September 2014

-Now, of Starpoint everyone is under sail again.
-Leaving Dartmouth and Salcombe, two of the gems of Devon behind us.
-In between the squalls who are plentiful, the sky lights up bright with stars.
-Making for a dramatic setting in the middle of the night.
-The winds are still very fickle and so is our speed.
-We anxiously check the AIS to see what the rest is doing.
-One boat is a cruise – two is a race… It is tempting to shake out the reefs and put some topsails on her.
+Now, of Starpoint, everyone is under sail again.
+We leave Dartmouth and Salcombe, two of the gems of Devon, behind us.
+In between the squalls, which are plentiful, the sky lights up bright with stars, making for a dramatic setting in the middle of the night.
+The winds are still very fickle – and so is our speed.
+We anxiously check the AIS to see what the rest of the fleet is doing.
+One ship is a cruise – two is a race… It is tempting to shake out the reefs and put some topsails on her.
 For now we can keep up.